zdebruine/singlet/README.md

 ## Install

-First install the development version of `RcppML`:
+First install the development version of `RcppML`, note that the CRAN RcppML version will not work:

 ```{R}
 devtools::install_github("zdebruine/RcppML")